Syria ceasefire deal reached between regime and rebels, Russia says

 Story highlights

-Istanbul, Turkey (CNN)Russian President Vladimir Putin has announced a ceasefire between the Syrian government and the opposition, Russian state media TASS reports.

-"Reports have just arrived that several hours ago there was a development that we all have looked and worked for for so long," Putin said.
+Putin announced the deal at a meeting with Russian foreign and defense ministers."Reports have just arrived that several hours ago there was a development that we all have looked and worked for for so long," he said.

-"Three documents have been signed.
-A ceasefire between the Syrian government and the armed opposition is one.
-A package of measures to control the ceasefire is another.
-And a declaration of readiness to enter into peace talks on a settlement in Syria is the third."

-Putin was speaking at a meeting with Russian foreign and defense ministers.

 A successful nationwide ceasefire hinges on many fighting factions laying down arms -- groups from Iraq, Iran and Lebanon are also fighting alongside the forces of Syrian President Bashar al-Assad's regime.

+Putin's announcement comes after several attempts at ceasefires by the international community crumbled.

-Turkey and Russia worked together on several ceasefire agreements in the city of Aleppo this month.
-Most crumbled, but a final one held and allowed the evacuations of tens of thousands of rebels and civilians from the city's east, which had been under the control of rebel groups for more than four years.
+It also follows several ceasefire agreements brokered by Turkey and Russia in the city of Aleppo this month.
+Most were broken, but a final one held and allowed the evacuations of tens of thousands of rebels and civilians from the city's east, which had been under the control of rebel groups for more than four years.

 The Syrian regime then gained full control of Aleppo, in a major turning point that has limited the opposition's military and political options.